AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/config-editor-settings.md

     ![Config tags](./images/config-tags.png){width="650" align="left"}

     When **Show tags** settings is enabled, you can also enable **Display attributes** to view and validate the attributes associated with an element.
-When an element has multiple attributes, a count indicator is shown.
+When an element has more than three attributes associated with them, a count indicator appears.
 Hovering over the indicator displays the complete list of attributes applied to that element.

     ![Config tags with attributes](./images/config-tags-attributes.png) {width="650" align="left"}